 International Criminal Law (3 credits) (Instructor: David Scheffer)

-This course provides an introduction to international criminal law as it pertains to the international and hybrid criminal tribunals, including the International Criminal Court, the International Tribunals for the Former Yugoslavia and Rwanda, the Special Court for Sierra Leone, the Extraordinary Chambers in the Courts of Cambodia, the Kosovo and Timor-Leste courts, and the Special Tribunal for Lebanon.
-Students study the sources and evolving definitions of the atrocity crimes of genocide, crimes against humanity, war crimes, aggression, and large-scale terrorism, as well as the creation, jurisprudence, and rules of procedure of the tribunals.
-Special attention is paid to the debate over the crime of torture and recent U.S. litigation pertaining to the law of war and the law of anti-terrorism.
+This course provides an introduction to international criminal law as it pertains to the Nuremberg and Tokyo military tribunals and the contemporary international and hybrid criminal tribunals, including the International Criminal Court, the International Tribunals for the former Yugoslavia and Rwanda (and their successor, the Mechanism for International Criminal Tribunals), the Special Court for Sierra Leone, the Extraordinary Chambers in the Courts of Cambodia, and the Special Tribunal for Lebanon.
+Students study the sources and evolving definitions of the atrocity crimes of genocide, crimes against humanity, war crimes, and aggression, as well as the creation, jurisprudence, and rules of procedure of the tribunals.

 Comparative Human Rights Law: Differing Perspectives, Europe, the Americas, the US (2-3 credits) (Instructor: Stephen Sawyer)